Skip to main content

 Overview

-I am a member of the Centre for Language and Communication Research, and have worked at Cardiff University since 2015.
+I am a member of the Centre for Language and Communication Research, and have been employed by Cardiff University since 2015.
 I have been involved, as Principal Investigator(PI)/Co-Investigator (CI) in a range of externally funded research funded projects (with circa £3.6m external funding obtained to date).
-My current projects include the following:
+Recent projects (i.e. 2021+) include the following:

 • 2022-23: CI, Welsh Government funded ‘ThACC – Thesawrws Ar-lein Cymraeg Cyfoes - Using Word Embeddings to Create a Thesaurus of Contemporary Welsh’ project.
-Working with colleagues from WELSH and Computer Science at Cardiff and Lancaster Universities, the project aims to develop an open-access, freely available online thesaurus of the Welsh language, for Welsh speakers and learners alike.
+Working with colleagues from the Schools of Welsh and Computer Science at Cardiff University and Lancaster University respectively, this project developed an open-access, freely available online thesaurus of the Welsh language, for Welsh speakers and learners alike.
 We received £90,000 for this project.
+For more information on this project, see here

 • 2021-24: Co-PI (with Anne O’Keeffe, Mary Immaculate College), AHRC/IRC funded ‘Interactional variation online: harnessing emerging technologies in the digital humanities to analyse online discourse in different workplace contexts’ project.
-Working with colleagues from Mary Immaculate College, Swansea University, The University of Nottingham, University College Dublin, and University of Aberdeen, the project first aims to examine virtual workplace communication to gain depth of insight into the potential barriers to effective communication.
-Our second aim is to propose the next generation of frameworks for analysing online discourse and will make these frameworks available to all arts and humanities research and end user communities.
-This will lead to a step change in our ability to develop equality of access in online communication.
+Working with colleagues from Mary Immaculate College, Swansea University, The University of Nottingham, University College Dublin, and University of Aberdeen, the project first aimed to examine virtual workplace communication to gain depth of insight into the potential barriers to effective communication.
+Our second aim was to propose the next generation of frameworks for analysing online discourse and will make these frameworks available to all arts and humanities research and end user communities.
 We received £390,000 from AHRC +€270,000 [circa £620,700] from IRC for this project.
 Visit the project website here.

 Details of my other research activities, and previously funded projects, can be found on the 'research' tab of this page.